 - Hubstaff — Our software isn’t just our product; it’s actually key to empowering our remote team.
-We use Hubstaff for hourly reporting which we track to specific tasks.
+We use Hubstaff for tracking time spent on each task or project.
 Hubstaff also provides managers with insight into employee activity — screenshots, apps used, activity levels, etc. A lot of remote team managers use these tools to verify that time tracked is actually time worked.
 But for us, they’re most valuable for giving us an at-a-glance look into what’s happening — without having to bug employees for status updates all the time.

 - Video — Working remotely means our employees can’t just run down the hall and show folks what they’re working on.
 So we use Jing and Monosnap (both free) to record and share screen captures whenever we need to walk through technical issues, or are collaborating on design changes.
 I save these videos to Dropbox to share them with the team.

 - Project Management Software — Any task-related communication is documented within PM software.
 We use Trello for this, and are also cooking up the PM solution I mentioned earlier, Hubstaff Projects.
 Here’s a sneak peek: Concept design of Hubstaff Projects – a new feature coming soon!

 We use Slack to organize a daily standup at 9:30am EST every weekday.
 Every employee updates the team on four things:

 An example of our daily “standup” in Slack